What you need to do to be at the forefront of the future of e-commerce.

 E-commerce never stands still.
 Changing trends, advancing technology, and intense competition combine to propel innovation and growth at a breathless pace.

-To maintain traction in this fast-moving industry, online retailers must understand the forces that are shaping how e-commerce will look in the months and years ahead.
+To maintain traction in this fast-moving industry, online retailers must understand what e-commerce will look in the years ahead.

-So, let’s take a peek into the future and identify what actions you need to take to prepare for the e-commerce developments heading your way.
+So, let’s take a peek into the future of e-commerce.
+Here’s the actions you need to take to prepare for the e-commerce developments heading your way.

 1. Use More Video